Stanley Davidson

-Sir Leybourne Stanley Patrick Davidson (1894-1981) was a British physician, medical investigator and author who is well known for his medical textbook Principles and Practice of Medicine, which was first published in 1952.
+Sir Leybourne Stanley Patrick Davidson (3 March 1894 – 27 September 1981) was a British physician, medical investigator and author who wrote the medical textbook Principles and Practice of Medicine, which was first published in 1952.

-Early life and Career
+Early life and career

 Davidson was born on 3 March 1894 in Sri Lanka (then known as Ceylon), to Sir Leybourne Francis Watson Davidson and Jane Rosalind Dudgeon Davidson.
-He had his education at Cheltenham College, England and later at Trinity College, Cambridge where he began his undergraduate medical education, graduating BA.
+He had his education at Cheltenham College, England and later at Trinity College, Cambridge, where he began his undergraduate medical education, graduating BA.

 At the onset of World War I in 1914, he enlisted in the Gordon Highlanders, and his medical education was interrupted.
 He was seriously wounded in the war in 1915 while he was fighting in France, and spent the next two years recovering.
-He then resumed his medical studies at the University of Edinburgh and in 1919 graduated MB ChB with first class honours.He then worked as a house physician at Leith Hospital.
+He then resumed his medical studies at the University of Edinburgh and in 1919 graduated MB ChB with first class honours.
+He then worked as a house physician at Leith Hospital.

 He became a Member of the Royal College of Physicians of Edinburgh in 1921 (proceeding to the Fellowship in 1926), graduated and awarded a Gold Medal for his M.D. thesis on Immunisation and antibody reactions in 1925.In 1928, he was appointed as assistant physician to the Royal Infirmary of Edinburgh.
 He then was appointed as Professor of Medicine at the University of Aberdeen in 1930, which was one of the first full-time Chairs of Medicine anywhere and the first in Scotland.
 While working there, he spent his time in hospital work, teaching and research, not preferring private practice.
+In 1930 he was elected a member of the Harveian Society of Edinburgh.